Iraqi Woman With Green Card Dies After Being Refused Entry For Medical Treatment

 — Reuters Top News (@Reuters) January 31, 2017

 The poll confirmed that 49 percent of Americans agreed with the executive order while 41 percent disagreed.
-Some 51 percent of Republicans “strongly agree’ with the order while 53 percent of Democrats “strongly disagree.”
+Some 51 percent of Republicans “strongly agree” with the order while 53 percent of Democrats “strongly disagree.”
 31 percent admit that the ban makes them feel safe, 26 percent say it makes them feel less safe.
 The rest said it would not make any difference or did not know for sure.

 [Featured Image by Branden Camp/AP Images]